The benefits of fasting and fasting-mimicking diets

 Some autophagy is always going on in the body; but fasting shifts it into high gear.
 The longer our fast, the deeper it goes.

 Apoptosis occurs later in a fast, and involves the actual deaths of old, broken, poorly functioning senescent cells.
 Fasting for three days or more should move you deeply into apoptosis.
 The longer the past (within reason), the greater the benefit.
 After two or three days of fasting, the body is in “starvation” mode and has to make a triage-like decision.
 So it goes looking for senescent cells, which have special markers to make them easy to find.
 It then cannibalizes them, breaking them down into amino acids it can use to fuel essential bodily functions.

-During apoptosis, mis-folded proteins get cleared out of our brain, and neurons that are broken and senescent can get cleared away too.
-And the body also gets rid of bad mitochondria during this stage of fasting.
+During apoptosis, misfolded proteins get cleared out of our brains, and neurons that are broken and senescent can get cleared away too.
+The body also gets rid of damaged mitochondria during this stage of fasting.